-This simple Pretzel Toffee is sweet, salty and perfect for snacking or gifting during the holidays.
-It takes just 5 ingredients and only a few minutes to prepare, but is sure to disappear fast.
+These simple Butter Toffee Pretzels are sweet, salty and perfect for snacking or gifting during the holidays.
+This recipe uses just 5 ingredients and takes only a few minutes to prepare, but is sure to disappear fast.

 - Pretzels - we recommend using mini pretzel sticks or mini pretzel twists for this recipe.
 Mini pretzels will give you the most pretzel per square inch, and they are the perfect height to where they will just show through the top of the toffee after it sets.